dmitrymu/vsopy/README.md

 ## Installation

-Pre-requisites: Python 3, venv:
+Pre-requisites: git, Python 3, venv.

 Clone the repository from [GitHub](https://github.com/dmitrymu/vsopy).

-From the repository directory run `./init.sh`.
+Initialize repository: from the repository directory run `./init.sh`.

 Alternatively from VS code:
 `Ctrl+Shift+P` -> `Python: Create Environment...` and mark checkbox for `requirements.txt` when prompted to select dependencies.
+Then run `git config --local core.hooksPath .githooks/` from terminal